History of Swindon: 1950–1970 – Modernising, expanding and Wembley

 After the war, the influx of new residents to Swindon and the post–World War II baby boom increased the town's population to 68,953 by 1951 and it became clear that more housing was needed.
 This number was an increase of 13,000 residents since 1921.

 New estates appeared throughout the 1950s: Penhill built from 1951, Walcot East in 1956 and then Park North and Park South.

 The beginning of Swindon's association with car building also began in the 1950s, when Pressed Steel Fisher built a factory.
 The factory produced sheet metal pressings and bodywork for a variety of applications, including the railway, before eventual takeover by Rover.
-It is today owned by BMW and provides some facilities to the Honda car factory.
+It is today owned by BMW.

 With the influx of new residents to industrial Swindon, medical facilities were over-burdened and a new hospital was proposed at Okus.
 Princess Margaret laid the foundation stone in 1957 of the Princess Margaret Hospital, which was completed in January 1960.

-As Swindon entered the 1960s the population increase of 22,000 since 1951 brought the total number of residents to 91,775 in 1961.
+As Swindon entered the 1960s, the population increase of 22,000 since 1951 brought the total number of residents to 91,775 in 1961.
 This led to further outward expansion towards the east, establishing the residential areas of Dorcan, Eldene, Covingham and Liden.

 The new hospital and new residents heralded an era of redevelopment in the town, with the council buying houses around the town centre for slum clearance and transformation into retail units and shops.
 For safety, the town centre began pedestrianisation, with vehicle gates placed at Bridge Street, Fleet Street and Regent Street.
 Originally only closed to traffic from 10am till 5pm on Saturdays, this was expanded to the eventual pedestrianisation of the main shopping area and paving over of the existing roads and canals.

 Swindon's role as a major railway locomotive manufacturer ended in 1962, with work changing to focus on repairs to carriages and engines and large portions of the site sold.
 However, in 1967, the retailer WH Smith moved its book distribution centre to the town, a move designed to take advantage of Swindon's central placing.
 Other companies followed suit in the 1970s.

-Construction began on the M4 motorway in the late 1960s to provide quick and easy access from the region into London.

 In 1969 Swindon Town F.C. recorded the best result in its history, winning 3–1 in the League Cup Final against Arsenal at Wembley Stadium, a match watched by close to 100,000 people.
 The club later added the Anglo-Italian League Cup Winners' Cup to the 1969 honours, beating AS Roma 5–2 over two legs.